What Is a Divorce Trial?

 • Court’s schedule and availability.

 Trials can last anywhere from a few hours to multiple weeks.
 When divorce trials require multiple days or weeks, the court may not schedule them back-to-back.
-In other words, even in you have a three-week trial, it could take place over months.
+In other words, even if you have a three-week trial, it could take place over months.
 It’s also important to know that legal and scheduling issues sometimes arise during the case, causing the additional delay.

 How Long Does It Take For the Judge To Rule?

 The judge has 120 days from the final day of the trial to issue a decision.
 That said, when there are complicated facts or legal issues, Judges may request that attorneys file post-trial briefs.
-In that case, the judge has 120 days to rule from the date the briefs were due.
+In that case, the judge has 120 days to rule from when the briefs were due.

 How Do I Avoid a Divorce Trial?